 The University’s clock tower, at the centre of our Edgbaston campus, is affectionately nicknamed Old Joe, and you can light him up to promote your special cause.

-The University’s clock tower, at the centre of our Edgbaston campus, is affectionately nicknamed Old Joe in memory of the University’s founder Joseph Chamberlain.
-Officially titled the, Joseph Chamberlain Memorial Clock Tower, the tower was completed in 1908 and is the tallest free standing clock tower in the world.
+Named in memory of the University's founder, the Joseph Chamberlain Memorial Clock Tower was completed in 1908 and is the tallest freestanding clock tower in the world.

 Do you want to light up Old Joe?